Founder-Chairman, Overman Foundation

 Prof. Kittu Reddy

-Prof. Kittu Reddy was born in the Anantapur district of Andhra Pradesh on 1st July 1936.
-At the young age of five in 1941 he was taken to the Sri Aurobindo Ashram, Pondicherry, by his father Narayan Reddy,an eminent member of the Swaraj party formed by C.R.
-Das.
+Prof. Kittu Reddy was born in the Anantapur district of Andhra Pradesh on 1st July 1936 to Narayan and Meenakshi Reddy.
+He is the nephew of Neelam Sanjeeva Reddy, the former President of India.
+At the young age of five in 1941 he was brought to the Sri Aurobindo Ashram, Pondicherry, by his father who was an eminent member of the Swaraj party formed by Chittaranjan Das.
 He has lived there ever since.

 Since 1987, he has been giving talks to the Indian Army on Indian culture, the Mission of India and Motivation and Leadership.